PROGRAM: VIRTUAL CONVENTION

 Presenter:

-Dr. Garthika Navaranjan, Public Health Ontario
+Dr. Garthika Navaranjan, Epidemiologist Specialist, Public Health Ontario

-Non-Presenting Authors: Yushu Zou, BSc, MSc, Public Health Ontario; Tim Ellis, MPH, University of Toronto; Dr. Hong Chen, Health Canada; Dr. Elaina MacIntyre, Public Health Ontario; Dr. Jin Hee Kim, Public Health Ontario
+Non-Presenting Authors: Tim Ellis, MPH, University of Toronto; Dr. Hong Chen, Health Canada; Yushu Zou, BSc, MSc, Public Health Ontario; Dr. Elaina MacIntyre, Public Health Ontario; Dr. Jin Hee Kim, Public Health Ontario

 Description: This presentation will share results from a scoping review undertaken to identify populations vulnerable to high temperatures.
 The review identified that elderly individuals greater than 65 years old, females, individuals with low education, individuals with dementia and depression, and individuals living in urban heat islands were found to have an increased risk of mortality from heat exposure.
 This will inform public health policies, including Ontario's Harmonized Heat Warning and Information System, to reduce the burden of heat-related mortality in the Ontario population.